alexandre-perrin/resume/resume.md

 ## ![](https://material.io/resources/icons/static/icons/round-person-24px.svg) Who am I?

-34 years old

 I am a creative and curious developper with strong technical skills in embedded systems in real time environment.
 I am independent and I keep myself up-to-date to relevent technologies and techniques.
 I see myself more and more attracted to CI/CD DevOps solutions, IOT and  scripting.

-Talk to me in
+You can talk to me in
 **french** I'm native
  or
 **english** I'm fluent